bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 is also interesting.
 Clearly, overfitting on the public test set was common as the top 3 winners all having relatively low number of submissions compared to others.
-The other obvious thing is that the scores are so close together that luck definitely played a role in the submissions.
+The other obvious thing is that the scores are so close together that luck definitely played a role in the final ranking among the top submissions.

 .. csv-table:: Table 2: Performance of Select Teams (`source <https://www.kaggle.com/competitions/siim-isic-melanoma-classification/leaderboard>`__)
     :header: Private Rank,Private Score,Public Rank,Public Score,Submissions